 Klawer was named after the wild clover growing in the area.
 During the flower season, the area is a kaleidoscope of colour.
-There are hiking trails and river-rafting along the Doring River.
+There are hiking trails as well as river-rafting along the Doring River.

 Lutzville and Koekenaap are synonymous with wine and flowers in season.